deveva205/tutorial-YTeva/docs/source/index.rst

 Welcome to YTeva documentation!
 ===================================

-**YTeva** YTeva is a python library through which you can download audio and videos from YouTube and use them in Telegram bots only>
+**YTeva** YTeva is a python library through which you can download audio and videos from YouTube and use them in Telegram bots only.

 Check out the :doc:`usage` section for further information, including